What are the continuing education (CE) requirements for AMTA Professional membership?

-Beginning with the first full year of Professional Active membership, AMTA members are required to complete 48 clock hours of continuing education every four years.
+Beginning with the first full year of Professional Active membership, members of the American Massage Therapy Association (AMTA) are required to complete 48 clock hours of continuing education (CE) every four years.

-Educational programs used to fulfill this requirement must meet the following general description: "an organized education experience directly related to massage therapy, which is offered under responsible sponsorship, capable direction, and qualified instruction."
-These may be experiential learning, theoretical or research in nature.
+Education programs used to fulfill this requirement must meet the following general description: "an organized education experience directly related to massage therapy, which is offered under responsible sponsorship, capable direction and qualified instruction."
+This can be experiential learning, theoretical or research.
+Responsible sponsorship includes:

 I use aromatherapy in my practice.
 Can I take classes in it for CE credit?

 AMTA will accept a course in aromatherapy if it impacts your practice of massage therapy.
-Please note that in the event that you are audited, you will have to be able to explain how a course would impact your practice.
+In the event you are audited, you will need to explain how a course would impact your practice.

 Is CE credit given for a QuickBooks for Small Businesses course?